Will I Have To Pay Capital Gains Tax on Property?

 Can I legally lower my CGT bill?

-There are actually a number of ways you can lower or even eliminate your capital gains tax bill.
+There are actually a number of ways you can lower or even eliminate capital gains tax on property.

 Use your Spouse’s allowance

 As everyone has a CGT allowance, you can double your allowance to £24,000 (2019-2020) by sharing ownership with your spouse.
 This simple change is pretty powerful!

 If you’re already using some or all of your capital gains allowance for this tax year, consider delaying your property sale to the next tax year.

 Own more than one property?
 You might be able to lower or eliminate your CGT bill by nominating it as your man residence.
 While this might sound easy, the rules governing this are fairly strict.
 So you’ll need to ask your adviser if and how to do this.